 A working group of key partners will be tasked with developing an action plan for the delivery of outcomes.
-Below are a few examples of potential actions which may be taken forward: - Improved visitor insight, data capture and knowledge - Development and delivery of a tourism strategy for the borough - An audit of existing facilities to gauge investment needs - Improved and consistent marketing of the borough's tourism proposition
+Below are a few examples of potential actions which may be taken forward: - Improved visitor insight, data capture and knowledge - Development and delivery of a tourism strategy for the borough - An audit of existing facilities to gauge investment needs (V) - Improved and consistent marketing of the borough's tourism proposition Navan Centre & Fort B PLACE The borough is a place of discovery, where unique cultural and natural assets are cherished and people are inspired to be creative, to grow and to flourish.
+CREATIVE PLACE LONG-TERM OUTCOME Our borough is an inspirational and creative place offering quality, inclusive arts and cultural experiences. ©® SHORT-TERM OUTCOMES - More people benefit from high quality, accessible artistic and cultural engagement and expression - Better partnership working helps to nurture skills development, foster innovation and raise our profile as a region that champions creativity @ INDICATORS Percentage of people (aged 16+) engaging with arts/cultural activities in the past year It is our aspiration that our borough has a vibrant, authentic, dynamic and inclusive arts and cultural offering that is responsive to the needs of residents and has mass appeal to visitors.

-CREATIVE PLACE

-LONG-TERM OUTCOME

-Our borough is an inspirational and creative place offering quality, inclusive arts and cultural experiences.

-SHORT-TERM OUTCOMES

-- More people benefit from high quality, accessible artistic and cultural engagement and expression

-- Better partnership working helps to nurture skills development, foster innovation and raise our profile as a region that champions creativity

-INDICATORS

-Percentage of people (aged 16+) engaging with arts/cultural activities in the past vear16

-It is our aspiration that our borough has a vibrant, authentic, dynamic and inclusive arts and cultural offering that is responsive to the needs of residents and has mass appeal to visitors.

 Arts and culture play an important role in community life, enhancing our sense of place and improving wellbeing and quality of life.
 Our borough has a range of first class facilities.
 For example, the Millennium Court Arts Centre has been described as one of Northern Ireland's premiere art spaces, the Marketplace Theatre and Arts Centre attracts audiences as far reaching as Monaghan, Cavan and Dundalk, whilst the F.E McWilliam Gallery and Studio attracts a wide range of visitors welcoming approximately 42,500 in 2015.
 The borough is enriched by a thriving arts scene, populated with professional artists, creative industries, a host of localised arts-based interest groups and vibrant community festivals and celebrations.
 All of these combine to create an attractive and animated environment which enhances quality of life.
 Despite this, statistical evidence suggests that our borough's investment in arts and culture per head of population was lower than the NI Local Government District average.
 Discussions with stakeholders highlighted the need to overcome barriers to engagement and recognise the benefits of arts participation to individuals' quality of life.
 We are committed to working with local partners to continue to develop creative talent, to innovate and grow the creative industries sector and to ensure that we deliver a vibrant, authentic, dynamic and inclusive arts and cultural offering that is accessible to everyone.
 Although it is historically difficult to quantify and qualify the positive impact of arts and cultural engagement, we will look at ways to help demonstrate the wide ranging nature of arts activities and their positive contribution to life-long learning, wellbeing, prosperity and sense of place.

-16 Continuous Household Survey, Department for Communities

 KEY STATISTICS

-Arts and Culture

-Engagement in Arts and Culture
+Arts and Culture Engagement in Arts and Culture

-85% of adults in Northern Ireland had engaged in arts/cultural activities in the previous 12 months (2015/16)

-attendance Armagh City, Banbridge & Craigavon

-Northern Ireland

-participation

-Used the public library service

-Visited a museum or science centre

-(2011/12 - 2013/14)

-Continuous Household Survey, Department for Communities

-Top factors influencing engagement in the arts - adults in Northern Ireland (2011)
+Continuous Household Survey, Department for Communities Top factors influencing engagement in the arts - adults in Northern Ireland (2011)

-Find it enjoyable

-Attend to see a specific show

-71%

-41%

-Access to good Adults with no intention of engaging in the arts

-19%

-NI Omnibus Survey, Department for Communities

-Cultural Deprivation Index (2014)

-Top three most deprived areas in Armagh City, Banbridge & Craigavon - proximity to cultural facilities
+NI Omnibus Survey, Department for Communities Cultural Deprivation Index (2014) Top three most deprived areas in Armagh City, Banbridge & Craigavon - proximity to cultural facilities

-Gransha Bannside

-NISRA

-Library The Birches 2 Killylea

-Museum Rathfriland

-Local Authority Arts and Culture Expenditure (2013/14)

-Armagh City, Banbridge & Craigavon
+Local Authority Arts and Culture Expenditure (2013/14) Armagh City, Banbridge & Craigavon